What are the best new cruise ships? The coolest new cruise ships being built and coming out in 2023?

 Operated by Celebrity Cruises (a subsidiary of Royal Caribbean), the new 2,910-passenger Celebrity Apex is the second ship in the line’s Edge class.
 (Two more new Edge ships are in the works also.)

 The Apex features many of those same nifty design upheavals as the Celebrity Edge.

 Want to feel like you’re on a VIP cruise?
 Book a suite on Celebrity Apex – and gain access to The Retreat (with a private pool and lounge area just for suite guests) and other perks.

 You know how you hate waiting in the lounge for a tender to go ashore?
 You may not hate waiting anymore on the Celebrity Apex, as you can do that on the ship’s so-called “Magic Carpet.”

-Launch date: Celebrity Cruises’ Apex ship will set sail from Athens in June, 2021, for an inaugural season of Greek Islands’ cruising, before moving to the Caribbean in November for the winter cruise season.
+Launch date: Celebrity Cruises’ Apex ship set sail from Athens in June, 2021, for an inaugural season of cruising the Greek Islands, before moving to the Caribbean in November for the winter cruise season.

 An adults-only pool “Sanctuary”?
 A very cool glass-floor walkway arcing out from the top deck, where you can see the waves 128 feet beneath you?
 A “Rock Opera” musical performance with a live 8-piece orchestra?

 Say hello to the new Enchanted Princess (passenger capacity 3,560) from Princess Cruises.